al-walker/course-101/lesson_4/practice.markdown

 => true
 ```

 This loop structure prompts the player to enter an 'h' or an 's'.
 The response is downcased and assigned to the player_turn variable.
 The array method .include? is used to determine if the player entered the appropriate values.
-The player_turn variable id passed to the .include? method.
+The value assigned to the player_turn variable is passed to the .include? method.
+This value is compared to the two values assigned to the array.
+If the value passed into the .include? method matches one of the array values, the method returns true.
+If not, the method returns false.